bab3l/go-netbox/docs/WirelessLANGroup.md

 ### NewWirelessLANGroup

-`func NewWirelessLANGroup(id int32, url string, displayUrl string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, wirelesslanCount int32, depth int32, ) *WirelessLANGroup`
+`func NewWirelessLANGroup(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, wirelesslanCount int32, depth int32, ) *WirelessLANGroup`

 NewWirelessLANGroup instantiates a new WirelessLANGroup object This constructor will assign default values to properties that have it defined,